itzDJ/cybersecurity-writeups/overthewire/bandit.md

 - need to get contents of readme file before .bashrc logs out
 - execute a single command over ssh (since it's non-interactive, .bashrc never loads)
 - `ssh bandit18@bandit.labs.overthewire.org -p 2220 'cat readme'`

+## level 19
+### problem
+To gain access to the next level, you should use the setuid binary in the homedirectory.
+Execute it without arguments to find out how to use it.
+The password for this level can be found in the usual place (/etc/bandit_pass), after you have used the setuid binary.
+### solution
+- binary in home directory allows running commands as the user bandit20
+- run `./bandit20-do cat /etc/bandit_pass/bandit20`